 Duo Emma Rhebergen en Michelle Chow

-As a duo, Michelle and Emma enjoy developing a broad scala of repertoire, from which they always choose for adventurous and exciting programs.
-They performed in concerts throughout the Netherlands and in London, UK.
+As a duo, Michelle and Emma enjoy developing a broad scala of repertoire, that reaches from Mozart to Messiaen, from which they always choose for adventurous and exciting programs.
+They have performed in concerts throughout the Netherlands and in London, UK.

 The StringWood Ensemble has given concerts at a variety of venues and occasions, from the Royal Concertgebouw in Amsterdam to living room and garden concerts.
 It also took part in various festivals, such as the Grachtenfestival Amsterdam and the International Chamber Music Festival Hoorn.
-From 2010 to 2018 the ensemble organised an annual mini-festival on the Island of Terschelling.
-In March 2020, the ﬁrst edition of the StringWood Festival took place in Katwijk a/d Rijn in The Netherlands.
+From 2010 to 2018 the ensemble organised an annual mini-festival on the island of Terschelling (NL).
+In March 2020 and oktober 2021 the first two editions of the StringWood Festival took place in Katwijk a/d Rijn in The Netherlands.

-The musicians of the Stringwood Ensemble are violinist Emma Rhebergen and Eva de vries, violist Jurriaan Klapwijk, cellist Jobine Siekman, clarinettist Denise van Leeuwen and pianist and actress Valentina Tóth.
+The musicians of the Stringwood Ensemble are violinist Emma Rhebergen and Eva de Vries, violist Jurriaan Klapwijk, cellist Jobine Siekman and clarinettist Denise van Leeuwen, often joined by pianists and/or actors.

 © 2019 Emma Rhebergen | webdesign Matthijs van der Moolen | photography Felix Quaedvlieg, Senén Fernández García & Foppe Schut